-ADMINISTRATIVE INFORMATION Primary Contact and Position/Title Other Department and Roles Other departments within your organization involved in the project and how their role is identified.
+ADMINISTRATIVE INFORMATION Primary Contact and Position/Title The person in your organization serving as the primary contact.
+Other Department and Roles Other departments within your organization involved in the project and how their role is identified.
 Other Government Entity and Roles Identification of other government entities responsible for implementing one or more of the BMP.
 Include a copy of the interlocutory agreement, or contract, or proposed agreement with execution schedule.
 Other Institutions and Roles Identification of partnerships with another MS4 operator or institution (e.g., Chamber of Commerce, environmental interest organizations, civic groups) to achieve the BMP.
 Equipment Needs (if applicable) What are these needs?
 Target Groups (if applicable) Specific kinds of groups that will be targeted, such as service industries (i.e., carpet cleaning), civic groups, schools, and church groups, etc.

-PART I ADMINISTRATIVE INFORMATION
+PART 1 ADMINISTRATIVE INFORMATION